-Prior to the start of the meeting, Members were informed of the requirement to appoint a Member to Chair the meeting, following the receipt of apologies from the Chair of the Scrutiny Committee, Councillor Paul Tweed.
+Prior to the start of the meeting, Members were informed apologies had been received from the Chair of the Scrutiny Committee and there was therefore a requirement to appoint a Member to Chair the meeting.

 Councillor Linda Maloney nominated Councillor Dave Hanratty to chair the meeting.
 This nomination was seconded by Councillor Barbara Murray.